vozlt/nginx-module-vts/README.md

 in each directives(http, server, location) if this option is enabled.

 ## TODO
-* Add support for implementing the feature that upstream peers use shared memory.(upstream `zone` directive)
 * Add support for implementing `stream` stats.

 ## Donation